juju/juju-gui-charm/HACKING.md

 First, you need a configured Juju environment: see the Juju docs about [getting started](https://juju.ubuntu.com/docs/getting-started.html).
-If you do not yet have an environment defined, the Jitsu command "setup-environment" is an easy way to get started.
+If you do not yet have an environment defined, the Juju Quickstart plugin is an easy way to get started.
+See https://pypi.python.org/pypi/juju-quickstart.

 You'll also need some system dependencies and developer basics.